frogssoldseparately/MMRTM/README.md

 ## Planned Features

+Make the annotator easier to use and _more useful_ altogether.

+- Add the ability to junk and hide locations without spoiling the contents.
+- Add watches for certain user-defined items to create note entries upon their discovery.
+  - Tired of looking through the tracker to figure out where there's some milk?
+- Make writing/modifying/deleting note entries more straight forward.

+A visual item tracker with different levels of reactivity.

+Allow for exporting and importing settings wholesale, instead of add-on by add-on.

+Work through documentation to make it more cohesive and educational.
+It is lacking.

 ## Built-in Add-on's

 For more information on any of the add-on's listed below, please see the [add-on's writeup](docs/addons.md).